casoon/dragonfly-docs/docs/guide/container-system.md

 ---
-title: Container System
+title: Container system
 category: Guide
 ---

-# Container System
+# Container system

 The Casoon UI Library implements a flexible container system that serves as the foundation for consistent layouts and content widths.
 This guide explains how to use and customize the container system effectively.